Chia-Network/chia-network.github.io/collections/_job_descriptions/03-developer-relations.md

 * Work with internal teams and external partners to provide technical guidance, code examples (use cases), content, and other documentation as needed
 * Inspire, inform and engage the community, typically through demos, hackathons, meetups and other targeted events

 If you're not sure if you qualify, but are interested in this role, we still encourage you to apply.
-Send your CV/resume along with your [Keybase](https://keybase.io) name (if available) to jobs@chia.net
+Send your CV/resume along with your [Keybase](https://keybase.io) name (if available) to <a href="mailto:jobs@chia.net" target="_none">jobs@chia.net</a>.